 Brighton is also the location of some annual breed-specific meet-ups: for instance, the Schnauzerfest Brighton edition which is due to take place on 12th October 2019 in Stanmer Park, calling all Schnauzers.

 The DOG SHOW is an initiative which has been running for the last three years, created by artist Joanna Osborne, within Brighton Open Houses and Brighton Festival.
 You can visit the house and view an exhibition of dog artpieces from sculptures to felted dogs, to the beautiful dog portraits by Sally Muir and more.
 The exhibition, which in 2018 lasted for a few weekends in May, also featured three events: On the Spot Dog Drawing by Sally Muir, the Real Dog Show and The Dog Photobooth by Alma Haser.
 There will be no DOG SHOW in 2019, but it will be back in 2020.

-In July 2018, Brighton also saw some very original dog events taking place, organised by dog media and events agency Pet-fi: an attempt to break the world record for the most people and their dogs on paddleboards, the Doggie Paddle, and the dog-friendly magic show The Great Houdini.
+In July 2018, Brighton also saw some original dog events taking place, organised by dog media and events agency Pet-fi, a dog-friendly magic show The Great Houdini.

 Dog sport clubs

 If you are dog sports obsessed and can’t do without during your stay, there are some clubs that may be for you.
 There is a flyball club, Brighton Flyball and fun Dog Agility classes provided by The Dog Club.